zendps/osp_managed_prom/README.md

 ```

 You may need to fixup the resulting config file depending on how you invoke
 Bolt.
-Bolt's `inventory.yaml` is configured to use `vagrant-ssh.conf` to tell
+Bolt's `inventory-vagrant.yaml` is configured to use `vagrant-ssh.conf` to tell
 it how to connect.

+#### AWS

+Launch two Puppet-compatible instances and install Puppet Agent.
+Modify
+`inventory-aws.yaml` to reflect actual IP addresses and usernames, but keep the
+names "osp" and "prometheus".
+We use `/etc/hosts` and the Puppet `certname` to
+effectively pin these names as aliases so that the customer's hostnames are
+irrelevant and our code will work across different environments.
+Then continue
+with the steps below.

 ## Usage